 Michelle joined the Guild in 2019 with over two decades of experience in international marketing and nonprofit management.
-Previously, Michelle directed PepsiCo’s advertising campaign from Hong Kong and Shanghai and Reebok’s global marketing campaign from Boston.
-She also led fundraising campaigns for NGOs focused on children’s welfare in China and human trafficking in Thailand.
-Michelle serves on several committees implementing social justice programs..
-In 2020 launched the Guild’s mentorship and global outreach programs.
-These programs have published three anthologies with accompanying lesson plans.
+Previously, Michelle directed PepsiCo’s Asia advertising campaign from Hong Kong and Shanghai; and Reebok’s international marketing campaign from Boston.
+She also directed philanthropy for NGOs focused on children’s welfare in China and human trafficking in Thailand.
+In 2020, she launched the Guild’s mentorship and global outreach programs.
+These programs have published four anthologies with accompanying lesson plans.
 Michelle holds a Master’s degree in Education from Boston College and a Bachelor’s degree in Asian Studies from Harvard University.
 She speaks Mandarin, French and Spanish and is writing her first novel.
-She lives in Providence with her daughter, Lara..

 Batoul Ajlouni is a writer, and the award-winning author of Ditching Success?
 A Career Ventured; A Life Regained.
 She is an architectural engineer by education, a business professional and strategist by experience, and an entrepreneur, artist, hiker and nature enthusiast at heart.

 Prior to embarking on her writer’s journey, Batoul belonged to the corporate world.
 She’s a former business executive with thirty years of experience in fifteen of the world’s toughest markets.
 She co-founded her computer graphics and animation company at twenty-four, before serving as a senior executive at an IT firm, helping it grow into a multinational corporation.
 Her responsibilities

 included establishing corporate strategies, international business opportunities, and social responsibility initiatives.